 4. The ACM server sends the stored ACM data to the ACM client.

-5. The authorized MC service user of the MC system validates the content of the ACM data and decides whether to approve it or not.
-As a result of the processing of individual data elements, responses will occur as needed.
+NOTE: when this procedure referenced in other solutions, the individual ACM request/response information flows are provided by the related procedures in details.

-7.1.2 Solution evaluation
+7.1.1.2 Solution evaluation